rtm729/OpenBeerFiller/readme.md

 CONINUOUS_FILLING | If this definition is enabled it will put the sketch in continous filling mode, meaning once it is done filling it will auto start with the next batch.
 This is for production use.

+Before uploading the sketch to your Arduino Uno be sure to modify the InputConfig.h and Config.h files to map it to your microcontroller pins.

 ### Required Libraries
 - [TimerOne](https://playground.arduino.cc/Code/Timer1/)